qnphard/Levels/src/assets/feelings/Stress.md

 - Fear of lack → financial stress
 - Fear of uncertainty → generalized anxiety

-Most of what we call “stress” is actually this **unexamined fear energy**, temporarily stirred by circumstances.
+Most of what we call "stress" is actually this **unexamined fear energy**, temporarily stirred by circumstances.

+### Fear is Limited in Quantity

+You could say that fear is **"limited in quantity"** — the energy of fear has been accumulated for a lifetime, and it spills out into life experiences.
+The more you let go of fear, the less it will spill out.
+Focusing on only one fear may have limited practical clinical value, but **letting go of the energy of fear itself will make the whole stack of fear collapse**.

+> "One man's meat is another man's poison" — this proves that the source of stress and fear is internal.
+The same situation that stresses one person may not affect another, because the stress comes from within, not from the situation itself.

+### All Fears Come from Fear of Death

+Ultimately, all fears come from the fear of death.
+Whether it's fear of failure, rejection, loss, or uncertainty, at the root is the fear of non-existence, of annihilation.
+When we understand this, we can address the root rather than each individual fear.

-> “The body responds to thoughts as though they were real events.
+> "The body responds to thoughts as though they were real events.
-> Fearful imagination has the same physiological effect as an actual threat.” — *Letting Go*
+> Fearful imagination has the same physiological effect as an actual threat." — *Letting Go*

 ---